Start a Node - Windows

 ## 4. Prepare the wallet

-A wallet with enough test tokens must be provided to the node.
+A wallet with enough CNX tokens must be provided to the node.
 If this is the first time you start a node, click the "Create New Wallet" button and follow the instructions to create a new wallet and finish the backup of the private keys.
+Join the Crynux Discord to learn more about acquiring CNX tokens and starting a node.

 <figure><img src="/files/jsbRJlgIKKHGkbrubNMx" alt=""><figcaption></figcaption></figure>